-Fluorescence recovery experiments can be automatically appended to an induction or a light curve (see item Program/Clock of the Main Menu; Fig. 34, page 55).
-When selected, the recovery curve is started automatically.
-Otherwise, recovery curves can be initiated (and cancelled) manually using the START/STOP button on the side panel of the Recovery window (see Fig. 32, page 51).
+Fluorescence recovery experiments can be automatically appended to an induction or a light curve (see 4.2.3.5, page 70 and Section 4.2.3.6, page 71.
+Recovery curves can also be initiated (and cancelled) manually using the START/STOP button on the side panel of the Recovery window (see Fig. 32, page 51).

 As in previous Induction and Light Curve windows, recovery data are represented graphically and numerically.
-The time course of recovery curves is determined: each curve last 39 min during which 7 saturation analysis are carried out.
+The time course of recovery curves is fixed: each curve last 39 min during which 7 saturation analysis are carried out.
 In case of a preceding induction or light curve, the last saturation pulse analysis of the induction or light curve corresponds to the first one of recovery.
+The interval between neighboring saturation pulse analysis roughly doubles with time (Table 5, page 13).